outrightmental/sc2.outright.io/content/scoundrels-cove/_index.md

 date:   2020-11-01 20:35:24 -0800
 ---

-Find us in the custom melee maps on [StarCraft II](https://starcraft2.com/en-us/), now free to play from Blizzard Entertainment!
+The latest edition of this map, **Scoundrels' Cove II** is now available to play for free in the community-created melee maps of [StarCraft II](https://starcraft2.com/en-us/).

 We look forward to hearing your feedback and suggestions.